Your Local Dentist Can Help With TMJ Treatment

 - This minimally invasive procedure involves inserting small needles into the TMJ so fluid can be flushed out to remove debris and anything causing inflammation.

 - TMJ Surgery.
 In some cases, the jaw may be misaligned to such an extent that surgery may be required.
 Surgical options include TMJ arthroscopic surgery, modified condylotomy, or open joint surgery.
 Surgical options should be a last resort.
-Dr. Hauser and Dr. Kanter will refer patients to a qualified surgeon.
+Our doctors will refer patients to a qualified surgeon.

 How Do I Stop My Jaw Pain from TMJ and Teeth Grinding?